 Figure 3.
-Simplified Block Representation of the Downconverter Assembly Module
+Simplified Block Representation of the Upconverter Assembly Module

-The downconverter has a maximum of three conversion stages.
-The first converted intermediate frequency (IF) stage is called IF1, whose signal is converted from the RF input signal.
-The second converted stage is called IF2, and the third converted stage is IF3.
-The converted signals in each stage are derived by mixing their respective input signal with their local oscillator (LO) signal.
-This mixing process results in many products and the desired product at each IF stage is picked out using bandpass filters.
+The upconverter has a maximum of three conversion stages.
+Looking into the RF port of the device, the output is the RF stage whose signal is converted from an immediate frequency (IF) stage called IF1.
+IF1 is converted from the previous IF2 stage, which is the result of conversion from the input IF3 stage.
+The converted signals in each stage are derived by mixing their previous stage with their local oscillator (LO) signal.
+This mixing process results in many products and the desired product at each IF stage is picked out using band-pass filters.
 Signals that appear inside the passband of the filter will be passed through, while those that are outside the passband are suppressed.
 Generally, the farther an unwanted signal is away from the filters the better it is suppressed.
-Unwanted signals that are close to the passband or inside the passband are called spurious signals (or 'spurs' for short).
-Because of the wide bandwidth of the IF filters there are input RF frequency regions as well as IF output regions where the number and level of spurs are higher than typical, making those regions unsuitable for high dynamic range applications.
+Unwanted byproduct signals that are close to the passband or inside the passband are called spurious signals (or 'spurs' for short).

+Because of the wide bandwidth of the IF filters there are output RF frequency regions as well as IF input regions where the number and level of spurs are higher than typical, making those regions unsuitable for high dynamic range applications.

-The input tunable range of the downconverter is from ≈ 100 kHz to 6 GHz, while the output tunable IF3 range is from ≈ 10 MHz to 500 MHz.
-The RF is tuned using the first local oscillator (LO1), and IF3 is tuned with LO3.
+The output tunable range of the upconverter is from ≈ 100 kHz to 6 GHz, while the output tunable IF3 range is from ≈ 10 MHz to 500 MHz.
+However, due to broadband amplifier limitations, the output usable range is 20 MHz to 6 GHz.
+The input IF also has a usable lower boundary, limited by the bandwidth of the IF filters.
+The lower range is typically 90 MHz for the 80 MHz filter.
+The output RF is tuned using the first local oscillator (LO1), and input IF3 is tuned with LO3.
 IF3 is only tunable when the IF bandwidth is set to 80 MHz or 160 MHz; it is set to a fixed frequency of 1.25 GHz when the converter IF bandwidth is set to 320 MHz.

-The frequency accuracy and stability of the device is derived from an onboard Temperature Controlled Crystal Oscillator (TCXO) with accuracy better than 500 ppb.
-For better accuracy and stability, the downconverter can lock to an external reference of higher precision.
+The frequency accuracy and stability of the device is derived from an onboard temperature-controlled crystal oscillator (TCXO) with accuracy better than 500 ppb.
+For better accuracy and stability, the upconverter can lock to an external reference of higher precision.